madacol/blog/Ssh server as a Tor hidden service.md

 # Configure Tor

-In the ssh's server let's edit tor's config file `/etc/tor/torrc`:
+1. In the server let's edit tor's config file `/etc/tor/torrc`:

         sudo nano /etc/tor/torrc

-At the bottom of that file, add this:
+2. At the bottom of that file, add this:

         HiddenServiceDir /var/lib/tor/ssh/
         HiddenServicePort 22

-Save and close file.
+    <kbd>Ctrl</kbd>+<kbd>x</kbd> to save and close file.

-Restart Tor:
+3. Restart Tor:

         sudo systemctl restart tor

-And that's basically it!!!

-After restarting Tor, it will generate all the necessary files within `/var/lib/tor/ssh`, there you'll find the hostname (.onion address) you need to connect to the server.

-To find out that hostname:
+# Get .onion address

+It will be in the file `hostname` in the previously configured folder `/var/lib/tor/ssh`

     sudo cat /var/lib/tor/ssh/hostname